Wavy667/Metroid-The-Text-Adventure-Game/README.md

 # Metroid: The Text Adventure Game

-I don't know how to use git please send help
+I don't know how to use git and the code kinda sucks but eh